 - the cleaning staff at the hotel

 - the people employed in the guesthouses.
 That is, not so much the guesthouse owner but the people they pay to do the house work for them

 - the teachers and school principal of any schools you are able to visit during the tour

 - likewise to people working at somewhere like one of the organoponicos (urban organic community vegetable gardens).

 We suggest donating to people who are working for the government and with whom you have some sort of positive inter-action during your stay, rather than to random people on the street in Havana.

 FOR ANIMAL WELFARE

-At Cuban Adventures we support the Cuban animal welfare organization CEDA.
+At Cuban Adventures we support the Cuban animal welfare organisation CEDA.
 Your tour guide can collect any of the materials on their wish list you bring to Cuba to donate, and make sure they get to CEDA.
-We can also help you organize a visit to meet one of their representatives if you want to make a donation in person.
+We can also help you organise a visit to meet one of their representatives if you want to make a donation in person.
 Read more here.